SurPun/AWS-Skill-Builder/Module 3 Introduction/Notes.md

   - An edge location is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.

 ## Lesson 18 - How to provision AWS resources

+- Ways to interact with AWS services

+  - AWS Management Console
+  - AWS CLI
+  - Software Development Kits SDKs

+- AWS Elastic Beanstalk

+  - With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:

+    - Adjust capacity
+    - Load balancing
+    - Automatic scaling
+    - Application health monitoring

+- AWS CloudFormation

+  - With AWS CloudFormation, you can treat your infrastructure as code.
+This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.

+  - AWS CloudFormation provisions your resources in a safe, repeatable manner, enabling you to frequently build your infrastructure and applications without having to perform manual actions.
+It determines the right operations to perform when managing your stack and rolls back changes automatically if it detects errors

+## Lesson 19 - Module 3 Summary